NaveenGoudThonpunoori/RdaLabsColorPalette/README.md

 * Clicking on the home will redirect to the home page again

-* If you want to access the existing user's color palette page enter the name you already used on the home page
+* If you want to access the existing user's color palette page, enter the name you already used before